reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 As we can see the application layer forms the bulk of the image size.
 We will aim to reduce the size of this layer in the following sections as part of our optimization.

-## Building OCI Image (Docker Compatible) With Buildpack Using Spring Boot Plugins
+## Building OCI Image with Buildpack Using Spring Boot Plugins

 [Buildpacks](https://buildpacks.io/) is a generic term used by various Platform as a Service(PAAS) offerings to build a container image from source code.
 It was started by Heroku in 2011 and since been adopted by Cloud Foundry, Google App Engine, Gitlab, Knative, and some others.